Preparation, Resource, and Education Program (PREP)

 We are offering two informational sessions for Parents/Guardians/Advocates:

 • Virtual: 5-5:45 p.m.
 Monday, Aug.
-19, 2024; click here to join the Zoom meeting
+25, 2025

-For more information on the 2024 Summer PREP, contact the Office of Accessibility Resources by calling 315-792-5644 or emailing oar@mvcc.edu
+For more information on the 2025 Summer PREP, contact the Office of Accessibility Resources by calling 315-792-5644 or emailing oar@mvcc.edu

 About PREP

-PREP — the Prepararation, Resource, and Education Program — is a free workshop hosted by MVCC's Office of Accessibility Resources tailored for first-time college students who experience difficulty with organization, attention, time management, and prioritizing tasks.
-At MVCC, we recognize challenges at the college level arise not from a lack of ability, but because of individual differences in independence, work load, and the self-management required in a college environment.
+PREP — the Preparation, Resource, and Education Program — is a free workshop hosted by MVCC's Office of Accessibility Resources tailored for first-time college students who experience difficulty with organization, attention, time management, and prioritizing tasks.
+At MVCC, we recognize challenges at the college level arise not from a lack of ability, but because of individual differences in independence, workload, and the self-management required in a college environment.
 PREP is designed to help students connect with people and resources on campus, offering an opportunity for students to begin their freshman year with increased confidence and self-awareness.

 The PREP program offers a unique experience for first time college students.
 Participants will not only begin their freshman year with increased confidence and self-awareness but are better equipped to persist through their respective academic program.